Rhona Goskirk: 2010–present

 Rhona returned in 2010, covering for Paddy after his foster son Aaron Livesy (Danny Miller) attacked him.
 Rhona stayed for a few weeks and clashed with receptionist Pearl Ladderbanks (Meg Johnson), as she wanted to protect Paddy.
 It was later revealed that in her absence, Rhona had married and divorced.
 Rhona completed her contract and left but returned when Paddy needed to care for Aaron, following his suicide attempt.
 As no one knew how long Aaron's recovery might take, Rhona stayed with Andy Sugden (Kelvin Fletcher) and Ryan Lamb (James Sutton) but moved in with Marlon, Bob Hope (Tony Audenshaw) and Lizzie Lakely (Kitty McGeever).
 She left when she realised she was in love with Paddy.
 She confided in Laurel Thomas (Charlotte Bellamy) that her relationship with Paddy had become difficult and was seriously considering leaving so Laurel told Paddy to sort things out with her before she left.

 Rhona discovered she was expecting Marlon's baby.
 When she learns that the baby has Down's syndrome, she considers a termination but decides not to after talking to Hazel Rhodes (Pauline Quirke).
 On 1 February, she has a scan and discovers that the sonographer is an old school friend, Stephanie Ray, and she tells Paddy and Marlon that Rhona was very rebellious when she was at school.
 Rhona tries to set Marlon and Stephanie up but he wasn't keen.
 Marlon decided that they should try pregnancy yoga and Rhona agrees but decides to go alone, because Marlon is very irritating.
-She has another scan in March and is told everything is fine but is so worried that they visit a Downs Syndrome support group.
+She has another scan in March and is told everything is fine but is so worried that they visit a Down syndrome support group.
 In April, she and Paddy tell Aaron about the baby's condition and are touched by his reaction.
 She gets Braxton Hicks Contractions twice before giving birth to a boy they name Leo.